-- What were these two men doing in the Temple? - What was the Pharisee's attitude toward himself? - How did the tax collector describe himself? - Which one did Jesus say was justified by God?
+- What were these two men doing in the Temple?
+They were praying. - What was the Pharisee's attitude toward himself?
+He was self-righteous. - How did the tax collector describe himself?
+As a sinner - Which one did Jesus say was justified by God?
+The tax collector